bADAsteam/US_Cinema/Datastory.md

 {% include plot4.html %}<!--- Movie by decade--->

-The number of movies produced at the end of the 20th century significantly increased, and this trend should be considered when conducting further analysis.
+The number of movies produced from the end of the 20th century significantly increased, and this trend should be considered when conducting further analysis.

 ----------------------------------------------------------------